Black Mist Scandal (Japanese baseball): Race-fixing

-On September 8, 1970, Yakult Swallows infielder Takeshi Kuwata (who had been the 1959 rookie of the year) was arrested for his role in the auto-racing scandal.
+On September 8, 1970, Yakult Swallows infielder Takeshi Kuwata (who had been the 1959 rookie of the year) was arrested for his role in the flat track scandal.
 He would later receive a three-month suspension from the NPB, but his involvement effectively barred him from signing with another team, and he retired at the end of the year.

 Ikenaga's reinstatement

 Ikenaga's banning was fiercely contested by both Nishitetsu's front office and Ikenaga's family.
 His case was not taken up by the NPB until March 2005, when commissioner Yasuchika Negoro and team owners agreed on a bylaw that allowed banned players who have reformed themselves to petition for a removal of the ban.
 Ikenaga requested a removal soon afterwards, and on April 25, 2005, he was allowed to return to baseball.